abarker/pytest-helper/doc/sphinx_docs/index.rst

 Installation
 ============

-The easiest way to install is to use `pip`, which also allows for easy uninstallation.
-Either download the zipped directory from GitHub and unzip it, or else use `git` to clone the GitHub repo.
-Then run:
+The easiest way to install is to use `pip`, which works well with virtual environments and allows for easy uninstallation.
+Either download the zipped directory from `the pytest-helper GitHub
+<https://github.com/abarker/pytest-helper>`_ and unzip it, or else use `git` to
+clone the GitHub repo.
+Go to the root of the downloaded directory tree and run this command:

 .. code-block:: bash

-   pip install file:///path/to/the/new/pytest_helper/dir
+   pip install .

-replacing the path with the one where you saved the directory.
-(Run the command with `sudo` or equivalent administrator privileges if installing as a system Python package rather than as a local one.)

 Alternately, you can run the package's `setup.py` program directly with `python setup.py install`.
-Or, you can just add the `pytest_helper` subdirectory to your `PYTHONPATH` environment variable.
+Or, you can just add the `pytest_helper/src` subdirectory to your `PYTHONPATH` environment variable.

 .. _Introduction: